wp-plugins/wp-team-list/readme.md

 ## Installation ##

-1. Upload `wp-team-list` to the `/wp-content/plugins/` directory
+1. Upload `wp-team-list` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Use one of the supported methods (template tag, shortcode, or widget)
+3. Use one of the supported methods (hook, shortcode, or widget) to display a team list.
-4. **Optional:** Set the visibility status of your users
+4. **Optional:** Set the visibility status of your users in their profiles.

 ## Frequently Asked Questions ##